Skip to content

 Amino Acids

-Amino Acids are molecules used by all living things to make proteins.
-They are vital for supporting functions throughout your body, including protein synthesis, tissue repair, and nutrient absorption.
+Amino acids are molecules used by all living things to make proteins.
+They are key in various bodily functions, from protein synthesis to tissue repair to nutrient absorption.

-Cysteine has been used in medicine for more than 30 years.
-It replenishes intracellular levels of the natural antioxidant glutathione, which are depleted by age and illness, helping to restore cells’ ability to fight damage from reactive oxygen species.
-More about Cysteine HCI
+A non-essential amino acid that aids the healing process, Cysteine has been used in medicine for more than 30 years.
+The nutrient replenishes intracellular levels of the natural antioxidant glutathione, which is depleted by age and illness, restoring cells’ ability to fight damage from reactive oxygen species.
+Read more on Cysteine HCI here.

 Glutamine is the most abundant amino acid in the body - and is involved in more metabolic processes than any other amino acid.
 Glutamine supplementation has been shown to enhance immune system function and result in a lower level of infection.
 In conjunction with Cysteine, Glutamine supplementation has been shown to enhance glutathione stores.
-More about L-Glutamine
+Read more on L-Glutamine here.

 Arginine is an amino acid, which plays an important role in the synthesis of proteins and cell division.
-Many studies have linked arginine to enhanced immunity and the improved release of the human growth hormone (HGH), which repairs and regenerates the body’s tissue as you sleep.
-More about Arginine
+Many studies have linked arginine to enhanced immunity and the improved release of the human growth hormone (HGH), which repairs and regenerates the body’s tissue during sleep.
+Read more on Arginine here.

 Citrulline is an energy-boosting amino acid that improves endurance, cognitive function and blood pressure.
-It improves the ammonia recycling process and nitric oxide production, which helps blood vessels relax and improves blood flow - all of which improves performance in terms of energy / endurance.
-More about L-Citrulline
+It improves the ammonia recycling process and nitric oxide production, which helps blood vessels relax and improves blood flow, all of which improves performance, energy and endurance.
+Read more on L-Citrulline here.

-An amino acid found most commonly in meat, fish and dairy products.
-It supports the immune system, the nervous system and healthy muscle function, thus improving exercise performance, reducing fatigue and increasing fat burning.
-Taurine supports insulin health and is a potent brain nutrient.
-More about Taurine (synthetic)
+An amino acid found most commonly in meat, fish and dairy products, Taurine supports the immune system, the nervous system and healthy muscle function –improving exercise performance, reducing fatigue and increasing fat burning.
+Taurine also supports insulin health and is a potent brain nutrient.
+Read more on Taurine here.

 Essential in the production of collagen, which supports the growth, repair and maintenance of healthy skin, muscles and connective tissue.
-With specific regard to rejuvenation, Lysine sustains youthful levels of collagen in the skin, and is required to produce elastin.
-More about Lysine
+Lysine sustains youthful levels of collagen in the skin, and is required to produce elastin.
+Read more on Lysine here.

 Vitamins